 Why Is Maintaining A Healthy Weight Important In Older Adults?

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, overweight and obese adults are at a higher risk for type 2 diabetes, heart disease and stroke, high blood pressure, high blood cholesterol, kidney disease, fatty liver disease, certain types of cancer, Alzheimer’s disease and other dementias (4).
-The above mentioned study not only agrees with this but goes on to further state that obesity causes medical complications such as arthritis, pulmonary abnormalities, urinary incontinence, cataracts, as well as decreased physical function, quality of life and increased frailty (12).
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, overweight and obese adults may be at a higher risk for type 2 diabetes, heart disease and stroke, high blood pressure, high blood cholesterol, kidney disease, fatty liver disease, certain types of cancer, Alzheimer’s disease and other dementias (4).
+The above mentioned paper not only agrees with this but goes on to further state that obesity is associated with medical complications such as arthritis, pulmonary abnormalities, urinary incontinence, cataracts, as well as decreased physical function, quality of life and increased frailty (12).

-Maintaining your ideal body weight in old age helps prevent against all the above named illnesses, can help you maintain your balance, reduce pain, especially in the joints, and above all, goes a long way in improving your quality of life.
+Maintaining your ideal body weight in old age may help prevent the above named illnesses, can help you maintain your balance, reduce pain, especially in the joints, and above all, goes a long way in improving your quality of life.

 In as much as we would like to know the ideal body weight for a 65-year-old man, it is not as easy as one would think.
 We cannot group all 65 year olds and give them one overall weight that they should all be because, like calorie intake, there are multiple factors that affect how much each individual should weigh.
 Such factors include (5)

 - muscle to fat ratio

 So, how can one determine the ideal weight for a particular 65-year-old man?
 At the moment there seems to be only one clear way of doing this and it is through your BMI.

 If you are wondering ‘how much should I weigh?’
 BMI aka Body Mass Index is one of the universally accepted ways to determine if you are at a healthy weight or not.
 For those who may be unaware, the body mass index (BMI), is defined as a measure of body fat based on height and weight that applies to adult men and women.